Deferred Compensation Plan

 - For Sheriff’s Lieutenants and Captains (SOMA):

 The Employer shall match twenty percent (20%) of the employee’s contribution to the County’s Deferred Compensation Plan rounded up to the nearest dollar to a maximum match by the County of $105.00 per month.

 - For all other eligible employees:

 The Employer will contribute fifty cents ($.50) for every dollar ($1.00) contributed by the employee.
 The employer contribution will not exceed one percent (1%) of the employee’s monthly base wage.

-To notify Nationwide of your name change:
+To notify Nationwide of your name change or address change: